- Cavendish Square

 Sunday, 27 March 2011, 2 – 4 p.m.

 Champlain College, Hauke Conference Center,

 Light refreshments served

 For more information: JASNAVermont [at] gmail [dot] com Please visit our blog at: http://JaneAustenInVermont.wordpress.com

 Suzanne & Deb will share their mutual love of London! ~ *Suzanne Boden is the well-traveled proprietress of The Governor’s House in Hyde Park, where she regularly holds Jane Austen Weekends: http://www.onehundredmain.com/ ; **Deb Barnum is the owner of Bygone Books, a shop of fine used & collectible books, the Regional Coordinator for the Vermont Region of JASNA, author of the JASNA-Vermont blog, and compiler of the annual Jane Austen Bibliography.

 Upcoming: June 5: A Lecture & Organ Recital on ‘The Musical World of Jane Austen’ with Professor William Tortolano.
 At Vermont College of Fine Arts, Montpelier.
 See blog for details.

 [Image: Blackfriars Bridge, 1802.
 The City of London.
 London: The Times, circa 1928, facing p.
 192]

-Copyright @2011 by Deb Barnum, of Jane Austen in Vermont
+Copyright @2011, by Deb Barnum, at Jane Austen in Vermont

 Read Full Post »